selketjah/selketjah.github.io/_posts/2018-12-18-migrate-to-fable21.md

 ### Update paket

-Remove 'clitool dotnet-fable' from your paket.dependencies and paket.references
+Remove `clitool dotnet-fable` from your paket.dependencies and paket.references

 ### Update build scripts